ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/ngard/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/ngard/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration